 Cennydd is a frequent keynote speaker at tech and design conferences worldwide, and runs internal training workshops for clients including The Financial Times, Orange, Farfetch, and Capital One.
 He has written for a range of print and web publications, been a columnist for A List Apart, and edited the book Front-end Style Guides.

 Find out more

-Practical Ethics for Tech Teams is available as an in-house workshop, for teams of between eight and twenty-five attendees.
+Practical Ethics for Tech Teams is available as an in-house workshop, for teams of between eight and thirty attendees.
 The workshop can be offered anywhere in the world, subject to visas and/or work permission.
 To find out more or discuss booking a workshop for your team: